-- (i) home upgrades for resilience purposes, home buyouts necessary for the construction of mitigation or resilience projects, relocations, and buyout assistance for homes, all including multifamily units; - (ii) gap funding related to buyouts in order to move residents out of floodplain hazard areas and restore or enhance the natural flood mitigation capacity of functioning floodplains; - (iii) assistance to low-income and moderate-income homeowners to help lower flood risk through structural and nonstructural mitigation projects, or other means; (iv) loans and grants to persons for hazard mitigation and infrastructure improvement projects for resilience purposes; and - (v) projects identified in the Virginia Flood Protection Master Plan or the Virginia Coastal Resilience Master Plan. - (vi) to a local government that has developed a funding program to provide low-interest loans or grants to any persons of the Commonwealth eligible for projects for resilience purposes.
+- (i) home upgrades for resilience purposes, home buyouts necessary for the construction of mitigation or resilience projects, relocations, and buyout assistance for homes, all including multifamily units; - (ii) gap funding related to buyouts in order to move residents out of floodplain hazard areas and restore or enhance the natural flood mitigation capacity of functioning floodplains; - (iii) assistance to low-income and moderate-income homeowners to help lower flood risk through structural and nonstructural mitigation projects, or other means; (iv) loans and grants to persons for hazard mitigation and infrastructure improvement projects for resilience purposes; - (v) projects identified in the Virginia Flood Protection Master Plan or the Virginia Coastal Resilience Master Plan; and - (vi) to a local government that has developed a funding program to provide low-interest loans or grants to any persons of the Commonwealth eligible for projects for resilience purposes.

 While the RVRF is authorized to fund a wide range of activities, this round focuses on providing support for local match for federal grants and support for property-scale projects.
 In this way, it is designed to complement the Community Flood Preparedness Fund (CFPF), which focuses on planning, local capacity building, studies, and larger community-scale infrastructure-oriented projects.
-In order to allow applicants to select the program that is the best fit for their activity or project, the RVRF and CFPF are being offered with concurrent grant rounds.
 For additional information on the CFPF, please refer to its grant manual.